A reader named Sam sent me a great question several days ago:

 Well, like many Germanic names, it contains two elements.

-The first element comes from the Anglo-Saxon word willa, meaning “will,” “wish,” “desire,” or “pleasure.”
-We see this element in many Anglo-Saxon words:
+The first element comes from the word willa, meaning “will, wish, desire.”
+We can see this element in various Anglo-Saxon words, such as:

 - Bosworth-Toller Anglo-Saxon Dictionary